 CONTEMPLATE ALL OPTIONS

-Before accepting back surgery, it is advisable to ask for a second opinion by another specialist.
-Surgeons differ in their opinions and experience about whether to operate and about what kind of procedure they advise.
+Before accepting back surgery, it is advisable to ask for a second opinion by another specialist in this field.
+Surgeons differ in their opinions about whether to operate or not and about what kind of surgery.